The History of Ireland's Oldest Hotel - Woodenbridge Hotel & Lodge

-First licensed in 1608 as a Coaching Inn on the old Dublin-Wexford highway, these premises became a very popular staging post for merchants engaged in commerce between Dublin and the South-East.
-A typical Tuesday in December 1829 saw the Dublin coach arriving at 1pm having completed its five hour journey, with a compliment of nine passengers - four inside and five on the roof.
+First licensed in 1608 as a Coaching Inn on the old Dublin-Wexford highway, the premises became a very popular staging post for merchants engaged in commerce between Dublin and the South-East.

 For centuries the area has been steeped in the evolving history of the Irish Nation.
 At the Meeting of the Waters in Avoca, we find the poetically inspirational paradise of Thomas Moore (1779-1852), who composed some of his greatest works beside the confluence of the two rivers.
 At Avondale we find the ancestral home of Charles Stewart Parnell, leader of the 19th century Irish Parliamentary Party, who was popularly known as ‘the uncrowned King of Ireland’, having become the most influential politician of his age in the British House of Commons.